-In three short weeks, the Dutchman has overhauled Carrington - trees have been planted to shield players from the wind, pitches torn up and replaced, beds and floodlights installed.
-He also told the club it has too many commercial requirements and implemented a previously untried 3-5-2 system.
+In three short weeks, the Dutchman has overhauled Carrington - trees have been planted to shield players from the wind, pitches torn up and replaced, beds and floodlights installed, told the club that they have too many commercial requirements and implemented a previously untried 3-5-2 system.

 You don't have to be good, you have to be right.
 Rivaldo was good, the European footballer of the Year in fact, and he was dropped by Van Gaal because he wouldn't play on the left.

 Toni Kroos, Cesc Fabregas and William Carvalho are good but, despite extensive groundwork put in by the David Moyes regime, they are not coming to United.
 Maybe they're not the right men for Van Gaal.

 Arturo Vidal is the right man, Kevin Strootman is too.
 For one reason or another, they may not be arriving at Old Trafford just yet.

 So who else is there?
 Well, there's De Jong.
 A 29-year-old midfielder widely regarded in England as something of a clogger, bombed out of Manchester City after the club won their first title.